-While person attributes should be created wisely and purposefully, over time it's likely your list will grow to be very long.
-To help with this, you can categorize attributes into groups.
+The number of person attributes you create can get overwhelming over time.
+To help with this, you can categorize them into groups.
 This allows you to manage groups of attributes instead of individual attributes.

 It should be noted that a person attribute can be in more than one category.
-This allows it to be displayed in multiple areas yet have a single consistent value.
+This allows it to be displayed in multiple areas, yet have a single consistent value.